Tag Archive for: Inter Relocation Group

 In addition, in 2003 the international side of the company, called the Inter Relocation Group.
 From humble beginnings with the company offering relocation services in Hungary, the Czech Republic, and Poland.
 Inter Relocation now boasts franchise group members in 22 countries across Central and Eastern Europe and Central Asia.
 The Budapest office acts as the group headquarters.

-We would like to give you a short update on the changes to the regulations relating to protective measures connected to the pandemic.
-The current regulations have been extended until 19.04.2021 and we expect though that this deadline will be further extended.
+We would like to give you a short update on the changes to the regulations relating to the pandemic.
+The current Hungary COVID-19 protective measures have been extended until 19.04.2021, and we expect this deadline may be further prolonged.

 Curfew is now between 22:00 and 05:00 hours.

-Shops need to undertake though observance of the below restrictions.
-Shops which do not undertake such measures shall remain closed.
+Shops need to undertake thorough observance of the below restrictions.
+Shops that do not undertake such measures shall remain closed.

 Restrictions to be maintained: